The 2024 Big Walk from Tokyo Station to Shinjuku: A New Twist on Our Tradition

 Empty street in front of the Imperial Palace.

-There were no more stations to leave from.
-Well, there were two, Kanda and Yurakucho.
-They were on either side of Tokyo Station.
-That hardly seemed the effort.
-Ten-minute walks didn’t seem like fun.
-After some thought, we decided to flip things around and do things in reverse.
+The Yamanote Line has thirty stations.
+We had walked from twenty-seven of them to Tokyo, and only Kanda and Yurakucho were left.
+They were on either side of Tokyo Station, only a ten-minute walk away.
+That didn’t seem like fun.
+After some thought, we flipped things around and did things in reverse.
 Shinjuku was our destination.

-It was good.
-Blue skies graced us and it wasn’t cold.
-A few people on the streets even wore shorts.
+A few people on the streets wore shorts.
+I might dress the same in 2025.
 That should give you some idea of Tokyo’s recent weather.
-We had a good start.
+Is it a sign of global warming?
+Whatever the case, it was a good start for our walk.

-We didn’t do much because the walk was easy.
 From Tokyo Station, we headed straight to the Imperial Palace.
-Many tourists were around Main Gate getting their photos.
+Many tourists were around the Main Gate, taking selfies with Eyeglasses Bridge in the background.
 Tents were up too.

 red helicopter on roof